samueladesoga/samblog/content/posts/can-testing-really-be-agile.md

 ##### Introduction:
-Agile has been around for a while and whilst there has been a lot of successes recorded for some aspect of the software development process such as analysis and development, it seems that testing is that “area” that is being pushed to the right and sometimes made optional.
-In my years of working in Agile, there are certainly a lot of moment that I had thought “everything else but testing is Agile”.
+Agile has been around for a while and whilst there has been a lot of successes recorded for some aspects of the software development process such as analysis and development, it seems that testing is that “area” that is being pushed to the right and sometimes made optional.
+In my years of working in Agile, there are certainly a lot of moments that I had thought “everything else but testing is Agile”.

-This led to ask myself this question “Can testing really be agile?” and based on my personal experiences overlaid with influences the Agile Manifestos, this is an attempt to explain some agile testing practices and how it might benefit an Agile team.
+This led to ask myself this question “Can testing really be agile?” and based on my personal experiences overlaid with influences of the Agile Manifestos, this is an attempt to explain some agile testing practices and how it might benefit an Agile team.

 ##### “Individual and Interactions” over “Processes and Tools”